 Lunch | Social Hour | Dinner

-This morning, enjoy breakfast at the Writer's Bistro at the Renaissance Hotel before heading out on a ride through the community of Leicester, to the northwest of Asheville.
+This morning, enjoy a delicious breakfast of Appalachian-inspired soul food at Benne on the Eagle, which features the creations of Eater Young Gun Chef Ashleigh Shanti, before heading out on a ride through the community of Leicester, to the northwest of Asheville.
 This ride offers short climbs through rolling hills and beautiful farmland.
 Those who want to add another loop at the end of this ride may tackle a local’s favorite climb up Elk Mountain, which finishes with a fun descent down Town Mountain Road into downtown Asheville.
 After the morning ride, the rest of the afternoon is yours to spend as you like.
 Grab lunch at one of the downtown cafes and explore the many unique shops, galleries, and the vibrant street scene that Asheville is known for.
 You may want to explore some of the South Slope breweries, located within easy walking distance of the hotel.
 This evening the group will convene at Chef John Fleer's restaurant, Rhubarb.
 After 15 years as executive chef at the famous Blackberry Farm, John brings his fresh approach and love for all things southern (and local) to the table for you to enjoy.

 Leicester Loop plus Elk Mountain Loop

 Approximately 50 miles with 4,680 feet of climbing